 Sue Leyden is one of Lord Hunt’s (leader of the 1953 Everest expedition) daughters and was taught by her father to climb in Fontainebleau, and later Wales and the Alps.
 She took part in expeditions to Greenland, Greece and Ethiopia, and travelled extensively whilst living in Chile for ten years.
 In 2008, she saw Everest for the first time, walking with two of her three sons to mark the 55th anniversary of the first ascent.
 Sue has a Master’s degree in Educational Psychology and is a Chartered Psychologist.
 She worked for many years for Nottinghamshire Education Department and was a teacher trainer and school inspector.
 Her particular interest is in teacher training and in the education and welfare of young children and students with additional needs.
 She returned to Nepal visiting schools in the Taplejung area (2013) and the Lower Solu Khumbu (2017).

-Angus is a lawyer, formerly the Group Head of Legal for a leading UK based global asset management company, and, as from 2015, has relocated to Hong Kong to establish their offices in Asia.
+Angus is a lawyer, formerly the Group Head of Legal for a leading UK based global asset management company, and, from 2015, was based in Hong Kong where he established and ran their offices in Asia.
+He retired in 2021.
 Having first taken steps into climbing and hillwalking whilst at boarding school in Perthshire, he returned to the outdoors in his late 20’s.
 Over the last three decades Angus has climbed and trekked in the Himalayas and Andes and, on many occasions, in the Alps and his native Scotland.
 He first visited Nepal in 2001 and has returned to climb there on a number of occasions.
-Whilst appreciating and always hoping for summits his greatest enjoyment comes from the land and people he encounters on his trips.

 Kate is a GP in North Cumbria and first visited Nepal in 1976 as a medical student.
 Since then she has returned a number of times as a doctor, on the Everest Marathon and on various treks.
 She has travelled widely and has been fortunate to visit all seven continents but has always put Nepal as her favourite destination due mainly to the character of the Nepalese people and their rich culture.
 She became a Trustee of the Himalayan Trust in 2015 and has visited the Kanchenjunga region in 2016 and 2018 seeing at first hand the problems they have with primary health care in remote communities.